w4-jake/flutter_wallet_connect_metamask/README.md

 A sample Flutter project for checking Wallet Connect link for Metamask on multiple platforms.

 **THE BIG QUESTION:** Does the prompt to connect an account pop up when Metamask opens?
-See discussion in `main.dart` for results tested by code uploader.
+See discussion in `lib/main.dart` for results tested by code uploader.

 ## How to run